Skip to main content

 To learn more about side effects that begin during treatment for cancer, visit Side Effects.

-• Second cancers (new types of cancer) or other conditions.
+• second cancers (new types of cancer) or other problems

 Some of the tests will continue to be done from time to time after treatment has ended.
 The results of these tests can show if your child's condition has changed or if the cancer has recurred (come back).